-Creating lasting change – it’s all about a Sense of Urgency and Getting Started!
+Creating lasting change – it’s all about a sense of urgency

 Changing anything, whether big or small, can be rewarding and exhilarating.

-So what then is it that stops many of us from starting to create change, meaningful change, either in ourselves or things around us, incuding our businesses?
+So what then is it that stops many of us from starting to create change, meaningful change, either in ourselves or things around us, including our businesses?

 The one big difference is that there is, or should be, more at stake when the change you are attempting to create has a direct and personal impact on you!
-For some reason many people find it easier to pull off changes in the business place where someone else is taking the risk.
+For some reason, many people find it easier to pull off changes in a business place where someone else is taking the risk.
 Not surprisingly!